centre-for-educational-technology/EMMA_la_dash_API/README.md

 * Reuse config.php and .htaccess files from the previous installation
 * You can either load modules with Composer or just reuse the previous **vendor** catalog (its contents)
 * Make sure the **data** catalog is writable for the user running Apache httpd server

+## 1.3.0 to 1.4.0

+Added **EDB_ENABLE_PROTECTION** to config.php file.
+Default value is **true**.
+That could be disabled in case of development environment or if there is a need to test something without logging in as different users.

+* Download new package and extract the contents
+* Reuse .htaccess file from the previous installation
+* config.php could also be reused, provided definition for **EDB_ENABLE_PROTECTION** is added from **config.php.example** file
+* You can either load modules with Composer or just reuse the previous **vendor** catalog (its contents)
+* Make sure the **data** catalog is writable for the user running Apache httpd server